tomhodgins/responsive.style/src/techniques/element-aspect-ratio.md

 ---
 title: Using an Element’s Aspect Ratio
 keywords: scalable, aspect, ratio, aspect ratio, crop, resize, embed, iframe
+description: How can you use knowledge of an element's aspect ratio for styling?
+JavaScript is aware of the aspect ratio of every element, learn how to use JavaScript and CSS together to style elements based on their own aspect ratio.
 ---

 All elements in HTML are represented by boxes, which means all elements have a width and a height (even if the value of those is zero).
 Therefore there is always a relationship between the width and height of an element which can be described as its aspect ratio, represented by `aspect ratio = width ÷ height`.